MicrosoftDocs/minecraft-creator/creator/Documents/BehaviorPack.md

 - Are there two different UUIDs in the `manifest.json` header and modules section?
 See the **UUID** section for more information.
 - Have you turned on file extensions and paths? `manifest.json` may not be just `manifest.json`.
 If your Explorer window does not show file extensions, you can enable **File Name Extensions** under the **View** tab.
 - Double-check JSON curly braces and brackets.
-Tools like JSON linters can be helpful here.
+JSON linting tools can help.
 - If there's an issue with an active behavior pack, there will be a red exclamation point under Behavior Packs in the Add-Ons section.
   - The behavior pack will have more information.
 It may alert a missing dependency, or run diagnostics on other issues.